codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 ## Retrieve public download URL

 {{<notebox>}}
-**Important!** Please be careful when sharing public download URLs as anyone will be able to access the build artifacts via a public URL.
+**Important!** Please take extra care when sharing public download URLs so as to not expose them.
+Using a public download URL, anyone will be able to access the build artifacts.
 {{</notebox>}}

 `POST /artifacts/:uuid1/:uuid2/:artifactName/public-url`